-Brian spent 12 years at the entertainment industry’s global media news outlet Variety, serving as the organization’s Publisher for almost half a decade.
+Brian spent 12 years at Variety, one of the entertainment industry’s preeminent global entertainment news organizations, serving as the organization’s Publisher for almost half a decade.
 During his tenure, and in addition to his responsibilities managing a 100+ year old iconic Hollywood brand, he conceived of and launched Variety’s philanthropic efforts, which in just a 4-year span generated more than $6M in charitable contributions, benefitting more than 50 non-profit organizations.

-Gott received the United Nations Foundation’s highest honor, the Global Leadership Award, for his role in mobilizing the entertainment industry to use its collective resources to support UN and UN Foundation-related campaigns.
-He hosted the United Nation’s World Malaria Day at UN headquarters in New York City with the Secretary-General, and has been an active supporter of important UN events including World Humanitarian Day and International Day of Happiness.
-Gott also had the opportunity to spend time on the ground at Kakuma Refugee Camp in northern Kenya, with the UN and the UNHCR, to experience first-hand the critical work being done by the UN Foundation’s Nothing But Nets malaria prevention campaign.
-He considers that experience a defining moment in his choice to anchor his life’s work in pro-social and humanitarian endeavors.
+Brian received the United Nations Foundation’s highest honor, the Global Leadership Award, for his role in mobilizing the entertainment industry to use its collective resources to support UN and UN Foundation-related campaigns.
+He served as host for the United Nation’s World Malaria Day at UN headquarters in New York City with the Secretary-General, and has been an active supporter of important UN events including World Humanitarian Day and International Day of Happiness.
+He also had the opportunity to spend time on the ground at Kakuma Refugee Camp in northern Kenya, with the UN and the UNHCR, to experience first-hand the critical work being done by the UN Foundation’s Nothing But Nets malaria prevention campaign.
+He considers that experience a defining moment in his choice to anchor his life’s work in social-impact storytelling, and humanitarian endeavors.

-Gott is also the recipient of a special award from the Center for Disease Control and the CDC Foundation, for his efforts around rallying the creative community to support critical health issues facing Americans today, ranging from the CDC’s response to the zika virus to its work with birth defects and developmental disabilities.
+In May 2022 he was the recipient of a special recognition from the Center for Disease Control and the CDC Foundation, for his efforts around rallying the creative community to support critical health issues facing Americans today, ranging from the CDC’s response to Covid-19 and the zika virus to its work with birth defects and developmental disabilities.

-Brian leads the Burkle Global Impact Initiative at UCLA’s Burkle Center for International Relations.
-That program’s purpose is to work with the entertainment industry to engage more deeply with global social, humanitarian, and advocacy issues.
-The program provides access to resources, funding partners and experts so that storytellers are better equipped to tell more fact- based stories, and educate their audiences on real-world issues.
-The program has hosted global humanitarian figures including people such as Nobel Peace Prize recipient Malala, Oscar winners John Legend, Cate Blanchett and Charlize Theron, philanthropists Melinda Gates and Ted Turner and entertainers Lady Gaga and Jennifer Lopez.
+Brian launched and led the Burkle Global Impact Initiative at UCLA’s Burkle Center for International Relations for 8 years.
+That program’s purpose was to work with the entertainment industry to engage more deeply with global social, humanitarian, and advocacy issues.
+The program provided access to resources, funding, partners and experts so that storytellers are better equipped to tell more fact-based stories, and educate their audiences on real-world issues.
+The program hosted global humanitarian figures including Nobel Peace Prize recipient Malala, Oscar winners John Legend, Cate Blanchett and Charlize Theron, philanthropists Melinda Gates and Ted Turner and entertainers Lady Gaga, Jennifer Lopez.

 Brian is a global board member for Whole Child International.
-Founded by Countess Karen Spencer in 2004, Whole Child International’s mission is to elevate the quality of childcare worldwide.
-Whole Child focuses on improving the quality of care for vulnerable children by working within childcare institutions/orphanages, and in limited-resource childcare centers, where children often show the same unmet developmental needs and poor outcomes as those in orphanages.
-Whole Child’s program is built as a countrywide collaboration, working together with national governments and major local universities to implement a unified strategy across a nation’s childcare system.
+Founded by Countess Karen Spencer in 2004, WCI’s mission is to elevate the quality of childcare worldwide.
+Whole Child focuses on improving the care for the world’s most vulnerable children – those in institutions and orphanages, by working directly with national governments and major universities to implement a unified strategy across a nation’s childcare system.

-Brian is also a member of the Board of Trustees for the Starlight Children’s Foundation, founded by Oscar-winning director Steven Spielberg.
+He is also a member of the Board of Trustees for the Starlight Children’s Foundation, founded by Oscar- winning director Steven Spielberg.
 The Starlight Children’s Foundation is one of the world’s largest youth health-focused non-profits, and touches the lives of more than 4 million children around the world annually.
-Starlight provides moments of happiness to critical, chronic and terminally ill children, so that they can forgot for a few moment out of their day that they are fighting illness.
+Starlight provides moments of happiness to critical, chronic and terminally ill children, so that they can forgot for a few moments out of their day that they are fighting illness.